CaringBridge Staff | 08.26.20

 What Would You Add?

-How do you show your support when someone you care about is in the hospital?
-If you’ve had a long hospital stay, what did your friends do that meant the most?
-Share your tips for how to support a friend in the hospital below.
+How do you express your support when someone you care about is in the hospital?
+If you’ve had a long hospital stay, what did others do that meant the most?
+Share your tips below!